A list of dog rescues for all breeds and mixes.

 Adoption & Rescue

 Agencies that offer rescued pets for adoption and/or referrals for adoption.
-Many organizations have pictures of available pets on their website.
+Most organizations do not have a facility (unless otherwise noted), instead animals are living in foster care until a forever home can be found.
+Pictures of available pets are usually found on their website, along with a calendar of adoption events.
 An application process is required prior to adoption.
 Most animals are spayed/neutered, vaccinated and microchipped.
-Many organizations also provide rescue services, including owner surrenders (also see Pet Assistance), and volunteer opportunities, such as pet foster homes and adoption events.
-Also see: the Calendar for adoption events and Shelters.
+Many organizations also provide rescue services, including owner surrenders (also see Pet Assistance), and volunteer opportunities, such as pet foster homes and events.

 List of local breed-specific rescue.